 Visiting this very cave will not just let you enjoy the scenic view of snow-capped mountains but will also take you closer to spirituality.

 12. Columnar Basaltic Lava, St. Mary’s Islands

-You might mistaken them to be regular rocks by the sea but these are the ones that were formed by a volcano.
+You might mistake them to be regular rocks by the sea but these are the ones that were formed by a volcano.
 Do have a visit to Coconut Island, St Mary’s island to witness this strange marvel.
-When a volcano explodes, dense viscid basaltic lava is hurled out which cools quickly and it contracts in a manner that a sequence of spider web like cracks develop in it.
+When a volcano explodes, dense viscid basaltic lava is hurled out which cools quickly.
+It contracts in a manner that a sequence of spider web-like cracks develop in it.